saltech-consulting/blog/custom_ui_component/README.md

 ![Setup complete](images/setup_complete.png)

-Note: if nothing appears on the screen it can be, that .Address is not present on the clipboard.
+Note: if nothing appears on the screen it can be that .Address is not present on the clipboard.
 If this is the case, edit the case's pyDefault data transform to set the .Address.pyLabel property to an empty string.

 #### Step 4: obtain a Google maps API key